 With the friendliest face in all of Petersham, Jabin is our most recent board member but a long-time patron and supporter of the PBC.
 He is Mr Fix it, and always willing to help out patching a roof leak when needed.
 Thanks Jabin.

-Christine Williams - Board Member
+Kurt Carlsen - Board Member

 From 1896 to 2004 the Petersham Bowling served its membership well with a focus on bowling.
 However by 2004 the club had lost most of its membership, due to demographic changes, declining membership and a whole host of factors.
 This led to a financial spiral downwards.